manigandand/rbix/README.md

 }
 ```

-### sqrx-angago
+### rbix-angago

 - it's a simple reverseproxy server, which will proxy the websocket connection to the specific container.
-- when client connects to reverseproxy `ws://in.malwareriplabs.sqrx.com/dfv-4c1c34a5-4f1c-47ae-a812-e414f0fc41c9/ws`,
+- when client connects to reverseproxy `ws://in.malwaresamathi.rbixlabs.com/dfv-4c1c34a5-4f1c-47ae-a812-e414f0fc41c9/ws`,
-  it makes a downstream connection with the `sqrx-rbi` container and upgrade the client connection to websocket.
+  it makes a downstream connection with the `rbix-rbi` container and upgrade the client connection to websocket.
 - upon successful connection, it will start streaming the message from the container to the client.

-### sqrx-rbi
+### rbix-rbi

 - simple websocket server, which will stream the message from the container to the client.
 - just expose the container information to the client.